Even little changes can make a difference.

 Sustainable marketing is the type of marketing that uses products and services that respect the environment and social aspects around.
 It aims to improve life quality by promoting products, services, and ideas that don't harm the environment.

-With the increase of environmental issues, society is becoming more conscious and coming together to face these issues.
+With the increase of environmental issues, society is becoming more conscious and facing these issues.
 When businesses take part in such initiatives, they encourage their users to do the same.
 In return, companies get better brand visibility and more customers who stand by the message.

 Following the sustainable marketing concept, businesses should promote the best long-run performance of the marketing system.
 Sustainable marketing principles should oversee the marketing system.